 Here at SCA Massachusetts AmeriCorps, our teaching season is in full swing.
 I and many of my fellow corps members find ourselves teaching all kinds of science lessons in elementary schools, from electricity and magnetism, light and sound, to animal adaptations, or composting.
 When I first started teaching in my elementary school placement about two and a half months ago, I was surprised that we were being asked to teach such a variety of topics, and topics that didn’t really directly relate to environmental education or conservation.

-But my initial surprise has...Read more
+But my initial surprise has shifted to ease...Read more

 January is always misconstrued as something boring, dead, and lifeless, and… and dull… something along those lines.
 For anyone who believes this, I invite you to visit Hawley.
 One needs only to awake at dawn and take a walk around the pond to see life everywhere.
 You see miniscule mouse footprints with a thin line from a dragging tail in the snow….”Um, are chickadees still around?” a voice next to me asks.